rubiot/theword-addstrongs/README.md

 # theword-addstrongs
-Command-line tool to copy strongs/morphology tags from one [theWord](http://www.theword.net) Bible module to another based on similar words.
+This is [Raku](https://raku.org/) command-line tool to copy strongs/morphology tags from one [theWord](http://www.theword.net) Bible module to another based on similar words.

 Usage: